MrFlick/myphone/README.md

 # myphone

-An R package to extract SMS contents (text and attachments) from iPhone backup files (on a Mac)
+An R package to extract contents from unencrypted iPhone backup files (SMS messages and address book/contacts)

 ## Usage